 Don’t underestimate the power of streamlining this process for your customers either – it’s a simple enough process to integrate the TrustPilot review platform into your own Facebook page as Jacada has done here…

-While tour operators are universally present on social media, generally speaking they aren’t taking full advantage of the opportunities presented by Facebook, Twitter and friends.
+While tour operators are universally present on social media, generally speaking, they aren’t taking full advantage of the opportunities presented by Facebook, Twitter and friends.
 It is an issue that stems from a lack of robust social media strategy, with social media activity largely undertaken on an ad hoc basis.

-Recognising the importance of a good social media strategy is the first step to realising the potential for growth your business has.
+Recognising the importance of a good social media strategy is the first step to realising the potential for growing your business has.
 Ensure your strategy and tactics are addressing the organisational goals of your business; target your key demographics and compelling messaging and implement everything to a strict editorial calendar and you’ll reap the benefits.

 Digital Visitor is the UK’s leading strategic agency in travel, tourism & hospitality.
 For any more information of how we can help, get in touch.